QTM 350 - Data Science Computing

 • Containers are created using containerisation tools such as Docker or Singularity

-• They are usually just a stripped-down version of a Linux operating system with the necessary libraries and dependencies
+• They are usually just a stripped-down version of Linux with the necessary libraries and dependencies

 • Why Linux?
+You already know the answer by now!
 Because it is open-source, and it is the most widely used operating system in the world (really!)

-• The Linux distribution of choice is usually Ubuntu or Alpine Linux, which is even more lightweight
+• The Linux distribution of choice is usually our familiar Ubuntu or Alpine Linux, which is even more lightweight

 • Containers are usually stored in a container registry such as Docker Hub, so you can share them with others too